wandb/docs/docs/guides/hosting/operator.md

 ```

 ## Update the W&B Server application
 With the W&B Kubernetes operator, you no longer need to manually update the W&B Server application.
-The operator automatically applies updates whenever a new version is released.
+The operator automatically applies updates whenever a new version becomes available.
 Customers also have the option to pin specific W&B versions.

-### Version Pinning
+### Version pinning
 Follow these steps to pin a specific W&B version:

 1. Refer to [Access the W&B Management Console](#access-the-wb-management-console).